 Right after Fiona was born, zookeepers nursed Fiona's mother, Bibi, for milk and bottle fed her baby.
 The zoo had to contact nearby Children's Hospital when Fiona stopped eating and had to be connected to special IVs.
 They cuddled with Fiona to give her body heat; one of Fiona's first nicknames was actually Little Spoon.

 Slowly and steadily, Fiona began to thrive.
-She took her first steps Feb.
-5 and, two days later, took her first dip in a tub of water so she could learn how to dive, swim and surface.
+She took her first steps on Feb.
+5, 2017 and, two days later, took her first dip in a tub of water so she could learn how to dive, swim and surface.
 By April, Fiona weighed almost 150 pounds and was allowed to begin practicing her sweet swimming moves in the indoor grown-up hippo pool.
 From there on out, it was smooth sailing.

 Fiona's story of perseverance caught the attention of people all over the world.
 They sent in cards, drawings and money to support Fiona (and the zoo) as her keepers worked to get her to developmental milestones.
 Now she's a star, both on social media and at the zoo itself.